6Prob/6Prob/README.md

-# 6Prob: Efficient Active IPv6 Address Discovery via DHC-based Probabilistic Generation Model
+# 6Prob: Efficient and Dealiased Discovery of Active IPv6 Addresses

 ### Abstract
 With the rapid growth of IPv6 deployment, active IPv6 address discovery has become the foundation of Internet security and measurement research.
 Unfortunately, the vast IPv6 address space makes brute force scanning used in IPv4 impractical.
-Today, a common paradigm for active IPv6 address discovery is first to leverage the IPv6 Hitlist, a collection of known active IPv6 addresses, as a seed to generate more candidate IPv6 addresses and then verify their liveness.
-However, prior work is weak at Internet-wide active IPv6 address discovery due to their poor robustness in detecting alias prefixes, poor scalability with the growing IPv6 Hitlist, and low quality of the generated candidate targets.
+Today, a common paradigm for active IPv6 address discovery is first to leverage IPv6 hitlists, a collection of known active IPv6 addresses, as seed addresses to generate more candidate IPv6 addresses and then verify their activeness.
+However, prior work fails to achieve high performance with acceptable overhead, and is also weak in detecting aliased prefixes.

-In this paper, we propose 6Prob, a probabilistic generation model combined with compressed Divisive Hierarchical Clustering (DHC) data structure to discover active IPv6 addresses on the global Internet efficiently.
-By abstracting the address generation problem as a process of recursively selecting sub-prefixes based on probability, 6Prob can achieve both high quality and coverage when generating candidate addresses.
-Besides, we design a cool-down alias prefix detection scheme to alleviate the saturation scanning problem in detecting alias prefixes.
-And we further use the detected alias prefixes to improve the quality of the seed addresses since alias prefixes can mislead the probabilistic generation model to generate alias addresses.
-The experimental results show that compared to prior work, 6Prob not only improves the quality of generated addresses by up to 144% but also significantly reduces time cost and memory overhead.
-Based on these critical improvements, we believe that 6Prob is ready for efficient Internet-wide active IPv6 address discovery.
+In this paper, we propose 6Prob, a probabilistic generation model combined with tree-based data structure to discover active IPv6 addresses on the global Internet efficiently.
+By abstracting the address generation problem as a process of recursively selecting sub-prefixes based on probability, 6Prob can achieve both high performance and low overhead when generating candidate addresses.
+Besides, we design a cool-down aliased prefix detection (APD) scheme to alleviate the saturation scanning problem in detecting aliased prefixes.
+Further, we use the detected aliased prefixes to improve the quality of the seed addresses since aliased prefixes can mislead the probabilistic generation model.
+The experimental results show that compared to prior work, 6Prob can generate 81.4% more active addresses with significantly lower memory overhead.
+Moreover, we perform measurements on SSH and TLS in IPv6 to prove 6Prob's ability to support IPv6 measurement and to reveal the latest image of IPv6 security.

 ### Compile
 go version go1.17.5